imazen/resizer/Plugins/DiskCache/readme.md

 # Other plugins included with DiskCache

-The DiskCache assembly includes 3 additonal caching plugins
+The DiskCache assembly includes 3 additional caching plugins

 ## SourceMemCache (beta)